Individualized Technical Studies - Associate Degree

 - Apply at www.nwtc.edu/apply.

 - If your cumulative GPA is below 2.6, complete or submit a placement evaluation.

 - Tip!
 Our admission advisors will assist you through every step.
 Have questions?
 Connect with NWTC Admissions at firstname.lastname@example.org or 920-498-5444.

 Total credits for the Individualized Technical Studies program will vary with a minimum of 60 credits.

-- Curriculum Note: Individualized Technical Studies Degree Has Two Objectives:
+- Curriculum Note: The Individualized Technical Studies Degree has two objectives: